 Founded in 2018 by Von Tran — herself a Vietnamese refugee who fled communist Vietnam in 1983 — the First Senior Center of Georgia has grown from a modest nonprofit into one of the most impactful senior service organizations in the state.
 The center currently serves approximately 3,200 households per month across Clayton, Cobb, DeKalb, Fulton, Gwinnett, and Hall counties, offering a comprehensive range of services including food pantry assistance, bilingual healthcare, transportation, benefits enrollment, affordable housing support, and end-of-life care, including free burial services for low-income seniors.

-Its food pantry ranks second out of more than 800 pantries in Georgia that partner with the Atlanta Community Food Bank, having distributed close to 2.5 million pounds of food in a recent six-month period.
+Its food pantry ranks second out of more than 800 pantries in Georgia that partner with the Atlanta Community Food Bank, and the center's transportation program provides close to 1,500 trips per month to seniors who would otherwise have no way to access care.

 “I will never stop learning, never stop striving, so that First Senior Center will forever be a warm and welcoming home, a solid foundation for the golden years of our members,” Tran said.